 “It’s crucial to be well informed on all expectations and well versed on the responsibilities everyone has in a collaborative working relationship in medical aesthetics.”

 Mara partners with Jacklyn Sudetic at Distinct Medical Aesthetics, a professional clinic they co-founded and opened in Oakville earlier this year.

 As an RN, Jacklyn needs an order to administer Botox (neurotoxins), dermal fillers, Instalift, Deoxycholic Acid, PRP and so on.

-That’s where Mara comes in as a clinical injector and AOA.
-Regulations stipulate that the AOA has to be available for consultation, but not necessarily onsite.
+That’s where Mara comes in as a clinical injector and Authorized Prescriber.
+Regulations stipulate that the AP has to be available for consultation, but not necessarily onsite.
 Jacklyn considers the fact she and Mara work together as an advantage for her and her patients.